e-abdi/Open-Source-Glider/Sensors/Acoustics.rst

 Acoustics
 ++++++++++
 Electromagnetic waves get severely attenuated in salt water so sound is the name of the game for communication, navigation and object detection and characterization underwater.
 For a fantastic deep dive into the science of sound in the sea I recommend taking a look at `this <https://dosits.org/>`_ website.
+Also `Blue Robotics <https://bluerobotics.com/learn/a-smooth-operators-guide-to-underwater-sonars-and-acoustic-devices/>`_ has a great guide about acoustics.

 Passive